The Pride of West Virginia: History

 at NFL games and two Peach Bowls in Atlanta.
 During the 1975 Peach Bowl, an announcer coined the phrase "The Pride of West Virginia", a term that would eventually become the band's official nickname.

 After Don Wilcox's retirement in 2005, John Hendricks became WVU's Director of Bands and Jay Drury, then assistant director, was named the 11th director of the WVU Marching Band.
 In 2008 the band grew to over 390 members, becoming the largest WVU Marching Band since 1986, when the band fielded 400.
 In 2017, Scott Tobias was announced to be the 12th director of the WVU Marching band, while holding the position of Director of Bands.
 In 2018 Dr. Stephen Lytle was named the Associate Director of Bands at WVU which made him the 13th director of The Pride of West Virginia.
 On May 28, 2020, Dr. Cheldon Williams was announced as Dr. Lytle's replacement as Associate Director of Bands and, accordingly, Director of the WVU Marching Band.

 Traditions

 During its traditional pre-game performance, the WVU drumline enters Mountaineer Field through the home-side tunnel and performs the "Tunnel" and "Boogie" cadences.
 When complete, the remaining band members emerge from the south end-zone tunnels to a spirited, 220-beats per minute run-on cadence.
 The band forms several iconic images during its pre-game show including the Flying WV, the initials WVU, expanding circles, and an outline of the state of West Virginia.
-The band plays several university songs and favorites including "Country Roads", "Hail, West Virginia", "Simple Gifts" (from Appalachian Spring), "Fight, Mountaineers", "Mountain Dew", and the "West Virginia University Alma Mater".
+The band plays several university songs and favorites including "The West Virginia Hills","Country Roads", "Hail, West Virginia", "Simple Gifts" (from Appalachian Spring), "Fight, Mountaineers", "Mountain Dew", and the "West Virginia University Alma Mater".